 Blogging Resolution No. 5 – Don’t Compare Yourself To Other Bloggers

 This is a really hard one, and we all do it.
-When you see someone blog about how they got 25,000 followers in one week, or made £200 in a month from Adsense you can feel really disheartened.
+When you see someone blogging about how they got 25,000 followers in one day or made £2000 in a month from Adsense you can feel really disheartened.
 It helps to remember that this level of blogger is few and far between, and there are more bloggers on the smaller scale lie you might be.
 Try not to worry about how everyone else is doing and concentrate on building your blog.

 Blogging Resolution No. 6 – Connect With Other Bloggers